MyEtherWallet/knowledge-base/source/_posts/en/diving-deeper/how-to-interact-with-multisig-contract.md

 **Step 6.** If it’s a multisig contract with two owners, you will need to refresh this page and choose ‘Confirm’.

 -   In Step 5, you opened the Transaction ID from the ‘Execute’ call.
-You should have a page like [this][exampleTX] open.
+Your page should look like [this example of a transaction hash][exampleTX].
 -   Click the ‘Event Logs’ tab.
--   For reference, at [this][referenceLog] link (note this is not YOUR link, it’s an example), the `_h` value would be `9228aeaf3ed560274899483646ea4ce9b322bccffac60cac2d035d08752617f4`.
+-   For reference, in [this example of event logs][referenceLog] (note this is not YOUR information, it’s an example), the `_h` value would be `9228aeaf3ed560274899483646ea4ce9b322bccffac60cac2d035d08752617f4`.
 -   Check the link above where it says that string, and then compare it to find what YOUR `_h` value is.
 It will be different than what we provided as an example.
 -   Go back to MEW, where you have the ‘Confirm’ page open, and paste your string into the `_h` field.
 -   Click ‘Write’ again.